ansys/pyansys-math/doc/source/api_ref/index.rst

 API reference
 =============

-This page gives an overview of the API of the public AnsysMath classes, functions, and attributes.
+This section provides an overview of the public AnsysMath classes, functions, and attributes.